jasocami/health-insurance-spider/README.md

 ## Health insurance

-Scrapy and Beautifulsoup in Django project that I had to do for a company to obtain their: prices, coverages, etc. to compare between them.
+Scrapy and Beautifulsoup in Django project to obtain their: prices, coverages, etc. to compare between them.

 * Scrapy